Unboxed-Software/solana-course/content/token-program.md

 ## Token Mint

-A Token `Mint` refers to an account which holds data about a specific Token.
+A "Token Mint" refers to an account which holds data about a specific token.

-For example, the USDC Token `Mint` address is `EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v`.
-The Token `Mint` specifies the current supply, `mintAuthority`,  `freezeAuthority`, and decimal precision of a Token.
+As an example, let's look at USD Coin on the Solana Explorer.
+The USDC's Token Mint address is `EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v`.
+With the explorer, we can see the particular details about USDC's Token Mint such as the current supply of tokens, the addresses of the mint and freeze authorities, and the decimal precision of the token:

 ![Screenshot of USDC Token Mint](../assets/token-program-usdc-mint.png)

-To create a mint using the `spl-token` library, you use the `createMint` function.
-The `createMint` function returns the `Publickey` of the new token `Mint`.
+Thanks to the [Solana Program Library](https://spl.solana.com/) (SPL), we can mint our own tokens and tailor them to our needs.
+To create a mint we'll be using the `createMint` function from `@solana/spl-token`.
+The `createMint` function returns the `publicKey` of the new token mint.
 This function requires the following arguments:

-- `connection` the connection to the cluster
+- `connection` the JSON-RPC connection to the cluster
-- `payer` the payer for the transaction
+- `payer` the account of the payer for the transaction
-- `mintAuthority` the mint authority authorized to mint tokens from the token mint.
-The mint authority can be updated to null after minting tokens to set the max supply and ensure no tokens can be minted in the future
+- `mintAuthority` the account which is authorized to do the actual minting of tokens from the token mint.
+The mint authority can be updated to null after the  tokens have been minted.
+This would set a maximum supply and ensure no tokens can be minted in the future.
+Conversely, minting authority could be granted to a program so tokens could be automatically minted at regular intervals or according to programmable conditions.
-- `freezeAuthority` the freeze authority can freeze the tokens in a Token Account, but is often set to null if freezing is not a desired attribute
+- `freezeAuthority` an account authorized to freeze the tokens in a token account.
+If freezing is not a desired attribute, the parameter can be set to null
 - `decimals` specifies the desired decimal precision of the token

-All together, that looks like this:
+A `createMint` function looks like this:

 ```tsx
 const mint = await createMint(